NURSING 1010OL - Research Methods and Evidence Based Practice

 Due Friday week 13

 SubmissionUnless otherwise indicated all submission of assignments is to be through the assignments portal of MyUni.
 TurnItin will be used to check student assignments.
 Students MUST keep an electronic copy of all assignments submitted.
-Cover sheets are required for all assignments and can be accessed from the School of Nursing website.
 Extension of time for submission of assignments is subject to negotiation with the course coordinator.
 Requests must be made before the due date of the assignment.
 In principle, all assignments should be submitted by the due date.
 However, an extension may be granted if the request is made before the due date and the usual administration procedures are followed.
 Late submission without an approved extension will be penalised at the rate of 5% of available marks for each working day after the due date.
 Work submitted more than ten days after the due date may be returned unmarked.
 This action will be taken to prevent students who do get their work in on time being disadvantaged.